Option time value: Time value

 More specifically, TV reflects the probability that the option will gain in IV — become (more) profitable to exercise before it expires.
-An important factor is the option's volatility.
-Volatile prices of the underlying instrument can stimulate option demand, enhancing the value.
+An important factor is the underlying instrument's volatility.
+Volatility in underlying prices increase the likelihood and magnitude of a gain in IV, thus enhancing the option's value and stimulating option demand.
 Numerically, this value depends on the time until the expiration date and the volatility of the underlying instrument's price.
 TV of American option cannot be negative (because the option value is never lower than IV), and converges to zero at expiration.
 Prior to expiration, the change in TV with time is non-linear, being a function of the option price.